-An ABA number is a code that identifies your bank.
+An ABA (or "routing") number is a code that identifies your bank.
 This code helps other banks transfer money to and from your account; it is similar to an address which tells everybody where to find your account.

 ABA numbers are also known as routing transit numbers (RTNs).
 “ABA” is used because the American Bankers Association (ABA) assigns the numbers to banks.

 How do you know what your ABA number is?
 You can get this information in several ways, but the easiest way is to look at your checkbook – your ABA number is printed on each check.
 It is the nine digit number in the bottom left-hand corner (it’s the farthest down and farthest to the left).
 In the image above, the ABA number is highlighted in yellow (view larger).